FAQs

 • What are drop-ins?

-Drop-in hours allow students to meet with our consultants and peer tutors without needing to book an appointment in advance.
+Drop-in hours allow students to meet with our consultants and tutors without needing to book an appointment in advance.
 Each service’s drop-ins have unique times and locations, so be sure to check the schedule before you arrive.
 Additional details can be found on our service pages and the WLC Student Portal.

 • What are embedded tutors and consultants?